 - Snorting: 15 minutes

-Meth’s high fades quickly, which is why people often use repeat doses.
+The effects of meth use fade quickly, which is why meth users often use repeat doses.
 This is known as a binge and crash pattern.
-When this pattern extends over several days, this is a run.
+When this substance abuse pattern extends over several days, this is a run.
 People with meth runs also tend to give up eating and sleeping to focus on the drug.6

 The use of meth and the rate of fatal overdoses involving meth is significantly increasing.
-To protect yourself and your loved ones, understand the full short-term and long-term impact of using meth.7
+To protect yourself and your loved ones, understand the full short-term and long-term dangers of meth use and physical dependence.7

 - High blood pressure